blankse/opendxp/doc/21_Deployment/03_Configuration_Environments.md

 - Custom views
 - DataObject Custom Layouts

-The data of configurations are loaded from the container and if there is no data pimcore try to load it from `settings-store`
+The data of configurations are loaded from the container and if there is no data OpenDXP try to load it from `settings-store`

 You can change the read/write target individually for each type by using symfony configuration.
 The following options are available: